AlexisDrch/Data-Hunter/README.md

   // seting the meta-filter 'time' to categorize the clusters according to the time of the request dataHunter.setMetaClustersParameters(24, 'time');

-  // running analytics return the bestCluster, its probability and the corresponding cluster's parameters average (here it is the
+  // running analytics return the bestCluster, its probability and the corresponding cluster's parameters average
-  // latitude and longitude)
-  dataHunter.run(choosenHour, (bestCluster, bestClusterProbability, bestClusterAverage) => {
+  // (here it is the latitude and longitude) dataHunter.run(choosenHour, bestCluster, bestClusterProbability, bestClusterAverage) => {
     console.log('\nc.
 Interpretation : ');
     console.log('--------------------\n');
     console.log(`At ${choosenHour}, the highest probability to find a customer request is in the cluster : ${bestCluster}`);